ItayKarp/Final-project-python/README.md

 - **Manage books** — Create, read, update, and delete books in inventory
 - **View inventory** — Browse all books in a table layout
 - **Look up details** — Fetch information for a specific book by ID
-- **Analyze business data** — Run 10 different statistics and view charts (average price by year, top authors, sales trends, revenue, reviews, etc.)
+- **Analyze business data** — Run 10 predefined statistics and view charts (average price by year, top authors by reviews, sales trends, revenue, review volume, and transaction distribution)

 The backend is built with **FastAPI** and stores data in **SQLite**.
 The frontend uses vanilla HTML, CSS, and JavaScript, with Jinja2 templates for dynamic content.
 Analytics are powered by **Pandas**, **Matplotlib**, and **Seaborn**.